librairy/doc/README.md

 # Librairy Tutorial

-This Doc is build for researchers so that it's easier to use and extend Librairy v0.3.
+This Doc is build for researchers so that it's easier to use and extend **librairy v0.3**.
 Built using [Gitbook](https://github.com/GitbookIO/gitbook).

 ## Librairy